 How to freeze

 - Add the marinade and chicken to a quart-sized zip-top bag.
+Make this process easier by using this bag holder to hold the bag open.
 Remove as much air from the bag as possible, seal, and lay flat in your freezer.

 - Arrange the peppers and onions on a sheet pan lined with parchment paper.
 Place the sheet pan in the freezer until the peppers and onions are frozen.
 Transfer the peppers and onions to a quart-sized zip-top bag.
 Remove as much air from the bag as possible and seal.